mmosc/flights/README.md

 In order to compare companies, we display two heatmaps:
 - the first one showing the percentages of causes of delays, for each company and overall
-- the second one showing the ```totalflights``` and the ```totaldelays``` for each carrier
+- the second one showing the ```totalflights``` and the ```totaldelays``` for each carrier And also some pie plots and bar charts.

 Part two of the analysis consists of a comparison of the American Airlines data from the ones collected among all carriers, and focuses on the delay causes that are imputable to the carrier, i.e. ```carrier_delay``` and ```late_aircraft_delay```.
 For each of the two delays, we plot the distribution of delay minutes, for both AA and in general, and also display some statistically relevant figures:
 - median